Pytorch

 It’s just as well it’s easy to roll your own recurrent nets because the default implementations are bad

 The default RNN layers are optimised using cuDNN, which is sweet.
-Probably for that reasons we only have a choice of 2 activation functions, and neither of them is “linear”; There is tanH and ReLU.
+Probably for that reason we only have a choice of 2 activation functions, and neither of them is “linear”; There is tanH

 A DIY approach might fix this, e.g. if we subclassed RNNCell.
 Recent pytorch includes JITed RNN which might even make this DIY style performant.
 I have not used it.
 Everyone uses transformers these days instead, anyway.